nfogh/vscode-private-extension-manager/extension/README.md

 }
 ```

+For an OpenVSX registry, use the type "vsx".

 The `registries` array defines one or more registries to search for private
 extensions.
 Each item supports the following fields:

 -   **name**: Name to display for the registry.
--   **registry**: (Optional) The address of the NPM registry which contains the extension packages.
+-   **registry**: (Optional) The address of the registry which contains the extension packages.
-    If omitted, the registry is determined according to standard [NPM config files](https://docs.npmjs.com/files/npmrc).
+    If omitted, the registry is determined according to standard [NPM config files](https://docs.npmjs.com/files/npmrc), or in the case of a VSX registry, it will use [OpenVSX](https://open-vsx.org/)
 -   **query**: (Optional) Display only packages that match this [search query](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md#get-v1search).
     This is either an array of search terms or a string with space-delimited terms.
     For example, `"keywords:group1 keywords:group2"` would display only packages